AdrianEdelen/BallBoi/README.md

 # BallBoi

-A fun dicsord bot for my friends
+A fun discord bot for my friends

 Environmnts: